danchoi/vnews/README.markdown

 See `:help 10.3` to learn how to specify command line ranges.

-You can pipe out the output of `:VNConcat` to `a2ps` for printing:
+You can pipe out the output of `:VNConcat` to `lpr` for printing:

+    :w !lpr -o cpi=12 -o lpi=8 -o page-right=36 -o page-left=42 -o page-top=36 -o page-bottom=48

+Of course, it would save you typing to make a custom `lprcustom` script like so:

+    #!/bin/bash
+    lpr -o cpi=12 -o lpi=8 -o page-right=36 -o page-left=42 -o page-top=36 -o page-bottom=48 $1

+put it on your PATH.
+Then you could run

-    :w !a2ps
+    :w !lprcustom